Adrianjewell91/first_neural_network/README.md

-# A simple neural network, based on a tutorial
+# A simple neural network for musical information analysis.

 ## major-chord-nn